 The Culturally Integrated Education for Latinos Organization (CIELO) awards as part of the Victor A. and Daisy A. Juarez Latino Scholarship program.
-We award three or more scholarships each year in the amount of $1500.00.
+We award three or more scholarships each year in the amount of $2000.00 starting in 2018.

 The successful applicant may use these funds for whatever education related expenses are deemed appropriate by the educational institution they attend.
 Funds are paid to the school in the student’s name.